lsprangers/lsprangers.github.io/docs/leetcode/python/determineIfTwoStringsAreClose.md

 This one's screwy:
-- Operation1 equates to "must have the same letters in the strings" b/c we can't get to an unknown character in str2 if it's not in str1
+- Operation1 equates to "must have the same letters in the strings" b/c you can't get to an unknown character in str2 if it's not in str1
-- Operation2 equates to frequency counts because we can swap any existing frequencies, but we can't generate new characters if they don't exist
+- Operation2 equates to frequency counts because you can swap any existing frequencies, but you can't generate new characters if they don't exist

 ```python
 class Solution: